Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 I am writing this readme to reinforce and document things I leaned during the University of Pensylvania Cybersecurity Engineer certification training so I can circle back to it later

+## Random useful things
+`ctrl-k` will delete the current line in Nano
+`cd /home/sysadmin`
+`sudo cp /etc/shadow shadow_copy` This command with copy the shadow file from the etc folder to the current directory and then name the copied file shadow_copy

+- If you hit tab while partially typing the desired file name then it will display a list of all the filenames in the directory that hace the overlapping name spellings.

 ## File structure

+- Every file and program on Linux have permissions that can be controlled for a particular user

 Folders:<br>
 - `/home` - Contains user info, files: passwd and shadow (shadow contains the hash, passwd doesnt, but both contain usernames that can be hacked.
 These two files are therefore very important to protect agaist hackers)